beginning of content

 I'm planning a pregnancy — should I be vaccinated?

-If you've never had chickenpox and aren't vaccinated, now is a good time to get vaccinated.
+If you've never had chickenpox or the vaccine, now is a good time to get vaccinated.

-Your partner might also want to consider getting vaccinated.
-The chickenpox vaccine is recommended for all adults who have never had chickenpox or previously been vaccinated.
+Your partner might also want to consider getting the vaccine.
+It's advised that all adults who have never had chickenpox or the vaccine get vaccinated.

 Timing is important for pre-pregnancy vaccination.
-It's recommended that 2 doses of chickenpox vaccine are given at least 4 weeks apart.
-The second dose should be given at least one month before stopping contraception.
+The 2 doses of the chickenpox vaccine are given at least 4 weeks apart.
+The second dose should be given at least one month before you stop using contraception.

 Speak to a maternal child health nurse